OCA/product-attribute/product_multi_image/README.rst

 Known issues / Roadmap
 ======================

+* When you change the image on the product variant, the preview image of the *Images* tab doesn't get refreshed until you refresh the browser, or if you go to its template, but the image has been actually saved!
+* The field "Available in these variants" appears when opening the image from the product variant.
+* Add logic for handling to add images with the same name that another variant of the same template, renaming the new image to a unique name.
+* Add logic for handling to add the same image in several variants to a already in another variant for not duplicating bytes.
 * Provide proper migration scripts from module product_images from 7.0.
 * Migrate to v8 api when https://github.com/odoo/odoo/issues/10799 gets fixed.
 * If you try to sort images before saving the product variant or template, you